 When you need a network of dementia and aging-related resources, consider consulting Community Resource Finder online.

 Diversity is integral to our mission and vital to our vision of a world without Alzheimer's and all other dementia.

 We offer resources, support services, and educational workshops for those with memory loss, their families, care partners, and health professionals.

-We offer regularly scheduled classes and workshops for individuals with memory loss, their care partners, and health professionals.
+Our new schedule includes some in-person education as well as virtual classes for individuals with memory loss, their care partners, and health professionals...

 We offer many resources for those who are caring for individuals with Alzheimer's disease.